 Days 8 - 10: Iguazu Falls from Brazil & Argentina

-Puerto Iguazu - Foz do Iguacu - Curitba.
-Today we head to Brazil where we reach Foz do Iguacu, our base for visiting the famous Iguazu Falls.
-Considered one of the most magnificent waterfalls in the world, Iguazu Falls has 275 cataracts in a 3km long U shape and we’ll get to see this impressive waterfall from both the Argentinean and Brazilian side for amazing perspectives.
-In Brazil, board a speedboat that takes you right under the falls, soaking you from head to foot, whilst on the Argentinean side you’ll find the famous ‘Devil’s Throat’ where fourteen falls drop with such force that there is always a massive cloud of spray overhead.
+Foz do Iguazu - Curitba.
+Now in Brazil and Foz de Iguazu, our base for visiting the famous Iguazu Falls.
+Considered one of the most magnificent waterfalls in the world, Iguazu Falls has 275 cataracts in a 3km long U shape and we’ll get to see this impressive waterfall from both the Argentinian and Brazilian side for amazing perspectives.
+In Brazil, board a speedboat that takes you right under the falls, soaking you from head to foot, whilst on the Argentinian side you’ll find the famous ‘Devil’s Throat’ where fourteen falls drop with such force that there is always a massive cloud of spray overhead.
 On day 9 we take an overnight bus to the university town of Curitba, an attractive and exceptionally well-planned city with many pleasant squares and parks.
-Overnight - Foz do Iguaçu (1), Overnight bus (1), Curitba (1) (B:3)
+Overnight - Foz do Iguazu (1), Overnight bus (1), Curitba (1) (B:2)

 Days 11 - 15: Sizzling Sao Paulo

 Curitba - Sao Paulo - Parati - Rio.
 Continuing to the sprawling metropolis of Sao Paulo we can enjoy an optional visit to a snake farm and the Latin American Exhibition Centre, designed by famous architect Oscar Niemeyer.
 Wind up the day with some sushi in the Japanese quarter.
 Surprisingly, São Paulo has the largest population of Japanese outside of Japan.